 When is the best time to start preparing to study abroad?

 It is NEVER TOO EARLY to start preparing for your international experience.
-We recommend starting to prepare two semesters before you travel.
-This will give you enough time to talk to your advisor, talk to teachers, and create a detailed plan of the courses you need to take.
-We recommend sitting down with your advisor as early as possible to figure out not only where to go abroad, but when to go abroad.
+We recommend starting to prepare at least two semesters before you travel.
+This will give you enough time to talk to your adviser and professors to make a plan of the courses you wil need to take while you’re abroad.
+We recommend sitting down with your adviser as early as possible to figure out not only where to go abroad, but when to go abroad.

 How do I get started in the study abroad process?

-The easiest way to start planning an overseas education experience is to sit down with your flow chart and the links to the exchange schools where Mines students customarily study overseas.
-Pick an area that interests you (Europe, Asia, Africa, etc.).
+The easiest way to start planning an overseas education experience is to look through our partner university brochures on Terra Dotta, our online application portal.
 Click on one of the schools that looks interesting.
 Now, here is the hard part.

 Figure out the qualities of your host university that are important to you.
 Have you always been interested in a specific country?
 Do you want to live in a city?
 What do you want your housing situation to be?
 Is your biggest concern staying on track for your degree?
 When searching for a university, we suggest keeping these qualities in mind and weighing the pros and cons of each university.